Fowsoft/H-Scripting-Language/src/cpp/INSTRUCTION.md

 # The C++ Interpreter for H

 This includes 1 file.
-If you need jsut the interpreter, copy the H and Utils namespaces.
+If you need just the interpreter, copy the H and Utils namespaces.
 If you already implemented the utilities, copy just the H namespace.

 ## String Special Characters